Another dish to celebrate Fasnacht, here is the warm and bready Basler Mehlsuppe.

 Season with salt and pepper to taste, and garnish with grated cheese.

-- In Switzerland, clarified butter is Bratbutter, easily bought in the supermarket.
+In Switzerland, clarified butter is Bratbutter, easily bought in the supermarket.
 This allows you to cook at a higher temperature because the milk solids that burn easily have been removed.
-The easiest alternative to this is the Indian Ghee, also clarified butter, and readily available at Asian shops.
-You can also make your own.
+The easiest alternative to this is Ghee, which is also clarified butter, or you can make your own.